 Search H-1B salary, sponsor, and LCA data.
 Learn how to use OFLC and employer data to benchmark wages and check approval rates.

-Whether you're conducting a job search to find H-1B sponsors, an employer benchmarking wages for foreign workers, or a professional verifying an offer against prevailing rates, understanding how to navigate these resources makes your research more effective.
+Whether you're conducting a job search to find H-1B visa sponsors, an employer benchmarking wages for foreign workers, or a professional verifying an offer against prevailing rates, understanding how to navigate these resources makes your research more effective.

-Two federal agencies publish H-1B data:
+Two federal agencies publish information on H-1B records:

 Several websites index H-1B data from government filings.
 Each tool serves a different purpose, and the right choice depends on what you're trying to learn during your job search.